2022 Oregon Ducks football team

 The 2022 Oregon Ducks football team represented the University of Oregon during the 2022 NCAA Division I FBS football season.
 The team was led by first-year head coach Dan Lanning.
 The Ducks played their home games at Autzen Stadium in Eugene, Oregon, and competed as members of the Pac-12 Conference.
 The Ducks bid for the Pac 12 Championship would have been clinched if they won on November 26 against Oregon State or if Utah lost to Colorado (which required UCLA to beat California).
 However, Oregon lost the game, meaning they had to rely on Washington losing to Washington State to avoid a three-way tie between them, Washington (who beat Oregon), and Utah, as the tiebreaker for teams that had mutually beat each other favored Utah, which came to pass when Washington won later that night, allowing Utah to reach the Pac 12 championship.

-Previous season

-The 2021 Oregon Ducks football team began the year with three wins out of conference, including the program's first ever win against Ohio State.
-Despite a surprise loss to Stanford in early October, the Ducks were the Pac-12's top performing team into late November and were projected by multiple outlets to appear in a New Year's Six bowl.
-However, the Ducks had a disastrous 31-point loss at Utah on November 20, followed two weeks later with a 28-point loss to Utah in the Pac-12 Championship Game.
-Oregon ended up playing Oklahoma in the Valero Alamo Bowl, which the Ducks lost 32-47.
-Oregon finished the year 10-4 and ranked 22 in the AP Poll.